MentixLynx/schueler-hackathon-app/README.md

 1. You can quickly work on the same code base with your collegues by using the [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) plugin.
 For this to work you need a Microsoft or Github Account.
 Then simply follow the [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) Quickstart guide.
 2. If you want to quickly expose the app to your colleagues open a new terminal (keep the npm run dev process running in the other terminal) and enter `lt --port 5173`.
 This will generate a URL which is publicly available.
 You can find the password under https://loca.lt/mytunnelpassword.
 This should be done by the Live Share Host so the other people can also see the app on their browser.

+# Goals
+1. Create a registration page:
+* Create a username, password and e-mail field.
+* Create a password check with fitting requirements.
+For example: the password needs at least 8 characters.
+Make sure to add a hint if the user does enter a valid password.
+* Store the information in local storage, so the user is able to login with its created account.
+2. Create a landing page
+* Be creative fill the app with content.
+* For example use a public Rest API, see https://github.com/public-apis/public-apis for inspiration or create a blog post system where you can see the posts of other users.
+(You can store the blog posts in local storage as wel)

+# Stretch Goal
+Make a real app with backend and database:
+* Create a backend folder.
+Install Python and follow the [FastAPI Installation](https://fastapi.tiangolo.com/#installation) guide.
+Create the python files in the backend folder.
+* Refactor the login to call the backend via REST (for example by using axios) and store the users in a database: https://fastapi.tiangolo.com/tutorial/sql-databases/.
+You can startup a local Postgres database with docker: https://hub.docker.com/_/postgres

 # Resources
 ## HTML, Javascript and CSS basics
 * HTML, CSS, JavaScript: https://www.w3schools.com/, https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web